Skip to main

 2. All geographic subdivisions smaller than a State, including street address, city, county, precinct, zip code, and their equivalent geocodes;

-3. All elements of dates (except year) for dates directly related to an individual, including birth date, admission date, discharge date, date of death;
+3. All elements of dates (except year) for dates directly related to an individual, including birth date, admission date, discharge date, and date of death;

 4. Telephone numbers;